 Atkins 124 and 125: Classroom Use Policy

-Faculty members may schedule their research instruction sessions with a subject librarian.
+Faculty members may schedule research instruction sessions for their classes with a subject librarian.
 Atkins 124 and Atkins 125 are instructional spaces intended for this purpose.
 All other uses of the library classrooms are subject to the following Classroom Usage Policy:

-Atkins Rooms 124 and 125 are intended for the dual purpose of library instruction and student lab space.
-When library instruction classes are not being taught, students are free to use the computers by logging in with NinerNet credentials.
+Atkins Rooms 124 and 125 are intended for the dual purpose of library instruction and student study space.
+When research instruction sessions are not being taught, students are free to use the computers by logging in with NinerNet credentials.

-Instruction schedules will be posted weekly, and students are expected to exit the classroom in advance of published teaching times, or when asked by a librarian preparing to teach in the space.
+Instruction schedules will be posted weekly outside each room, and students are expected to exit the classroom in advance of published teaching times, or when asked by a librarian preparing to teach in the space.
 When using the classrooms for study space, students may not use the AV equipment in the rooms (i.e. instructor podium, projector) and should follow our patron conduct policy.

-Exceptions to this policy require the approval of Library Administration and the Instruction & Curriculum Engagement Coordinator.
+Exceptions to this policy require the approval of the Instruction & Curriculum Engagement Coordinator.

-For classes meeting in the library for purposes other than research instruction with a librarian (lab use, work time), the same policy applies, and rooms may only be scheduled if they are available one week or less in advance.
+For faculty needing meeting space for a class, rooms may only be scheduled if they are available one week or less in advance.

 To request a classroom, please submit the Library Classroom Request Form.

-For more information, please contact Catherine Tingelstad (email@example.com).
+For more information, please contact Catherine Tingelstad, Instruction & Curriculum Engagement Coordinator (email@example.com).

-The computing and networking facilities in the J. Murrey Atkins Library are provided to support the educational and curriculum-related research needs of the University of North Carolina at Charlotte.
+The computers in J. Murrey Atkins Library are provided to support the educational and curriculum-related research needs of the University of North Carolina at Charlotte.
 Atkins Library supports free access to research materials and the use of computing technologies to identify, locate and use scholarly resources.

 - Use of Library computers is governed by UNC Charlotte Standard for Responsible Use and local, state, and federal laws.
-These laws and policies cover such areas as illegal access to computer systems, networks, and files; copyright; and harassment issues.
+These laws and policies cover such areas as illegal access to computer systems, networks, and files; copyright; and harassment.

-- Library computers serve as access points for online catalogs and databases which assist UNC Charlotte students and faculty in their library research and class assignments.
-Library staff also use these computers to teach electronic resources to groups and individual patrons.
+- Library computers serve as access points for catalogs and databases which assist UNC Charlotte students and faculty in their library research and class assignments.
+Library staff also use some library computers to teach individuals and groups how to conduct research.
 UNC Charlotte students, faculty and staff working on course-related projects and research have first priority in the use of Atkins Library computers.

-- At times, the demand for library computers exceeds the number available.
-Users are asked to be sensitive to the needs of others and limit use during time of heavy demand.
-The Library reserves the right to reclaim computer workstations being used for personal (eg. email and chat) or recreational (eg. games) purposes.
+- At times, the demand for library computers exceeds the number of devices available.
+Users are asked to be sensitive to the needs of others and limit use during times of heavy demand.

 - Due to the public nature of libraries, individuals should demonstrate respect for individuals’ rights to privacy and freedom from intimidation or harassment.
 Users are asked to be sensitive to the fact that some on-screen images, sounds, or messages might create an atmosphere of intimidation or harassment for others.

-- Downloading from library databases is permitted and encouraged within the provisions of copyright law and contract provisions.
+- Downloading from library databases is permitted within the provisions of copyright law and license provisions.

-- The Library monitors usage of library computer workstations to ensure security and operating performances of its systems and networks.
-Any problems should be reported immediately to a library staff member.
+- OneIT monitors usage of library computer workstations to ensure security and operating performances of its systems and networks.
+Any problems should be reported immediately to OneIT Help.

 - Ground Floor - Compact Shelving & Graduate Study Area